MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-cs-winui3.md

 ms.custom: 19H1
 ---

-# Templated XAML controls for UWP and WinUI 3 apps with C#
+# Templated XAML controls for WinUI 3 apps with C#

 This article walks you through creating a templated XAML control for WinUI 3 with C#.
 Templated controls inherit from **Microsoft.UI.Xaml.Controls.Control** and have visual structure and visual behavior that can be customized using XAML control templates.